 https://www.nature.com/articles/d41586-024-00099-4

-However, while traditional large-scale language models have been able to accurately perform tasks such as summarizing medical papers and answering medical questions, until now AI developed for medical interviews There were very few.
+However, while previous large-scale language models have been able to accurately perform tasks such as summarizing medical papers and answering medical questions, very little AI has been developed for the purpose of medical interviews.

-Developed jointly by Google Research and Google DeepMind research teams, AMIE is a conversational medical AI optimized for medical interviews.
-According to the research team, AMIE is trained from both clinician and patient perspectives.
+AMIE, developed jointly by Google Research and Google DeepMind, is a conversational medical AI optimized for medical interviews.
+According to the research team, AMIE was trained from both the clinician and patient perspectives.

-Furthermore, in order to address the issue of ``the lack of real-world medical conversations that can be used as training data,'' the research team developed a self-play-based simulated interaction environment and equipped AMIE with an automatic feedback function. .
-As a result, AMIE is able to respond to a large number of medical conditions, specialties, and scenarios, and through repeated dialogue and feedback, its responses are gradually refined to provide accurate and evidence-based responses to patients.
-It looks like this.
+To address the lack of real-world medical conversations to use as training data, the research team developed a self-play-based simulated dialogue environment and equipped AMIE with automatic feedback.
+As a result, AMIE can handle a wide range of medical conditions, specialties, and scenarios.
+Through repeated dialogue and feedback, its responses are gradually refined, enabling it to provide accurate and well-founded answers to patients.

-When developing AMIE, the basic large-scale language model was first fine-tuned using real-world datasets such as electronic medical records and transcribed medical interviews.
-The research team then repeatedly trained the large-scale language model to instruct it to understand the medical history and diagnose a hypothetical patient.
+To develop AMIE, the team first fine-tuned a base large-scale language model using real-world datasets, such as electronic medical records and documented medical interviews.
+They then repeatedly trained the large-scale language model by instructing it on fictitious patients to understand their medical histories and make diagnoses.

-Ultimately, the research team conducted an experiment in which 20 subjects underwent medical interviews through online chat, with the participants concealing whether they were interacting with AMIE or a human doctor.
-Subjects were asked to complete 149 interview scenarios and rate their interviews.
+The research team ultimately conducted an experiment in which 20 subjects participated in a medical interview via online chat without knowing whether they were being interviewed by AMIE or a human doctor.
+The subjects were asked to complete 149 interview scenarios and rate the interviews.

-Additionally, it has been reported that AMIE outperformed doctors in 24 of 26 items related to conversational quality, including ``politeness,'' ``explanation of medical conditions and treatments,'' ``honesty,'' and ``consideration for patients.''
-Below is a graph showing the results.
-It is clear that AMIE (red) has a higher quality of conversation than doctors (blue) by most criteria.
+In addition, AMIEs were reported to outperform doctors in 24 of 26 categories related to conversation quality, including 'politeness,' 'explanation of medical condition and treatment,' 'honesty,' and 'consideration for the patient.'
+The graph below shows the results.
+It is clear that AMIEs (red) outperform doctors (blue) in conversation quality across most criteria.

-In addition, it was revealed that diagnostic accuracy was significantly improved when human doctors used AMIE during medical interviews.
-The graph below shows the diagnostic accuracy with and without the use of AMIE.
-Compared to when no support is used (blue), the diagnostic accuracy is significantly improved when Internet search is also used (green) and when AMIE is also used (yellow).
-In addition, in this experiment, the diagnostic accuracy was highest in the case (red) in which AMIE conducted the medical interview.
+In addition, it was found that the use of AMIE by human doctors during medical interviews significantly improved diagnostic accuracy.
+The graph below shows diagnostic accuracy with and without AMIE.
+Compared to no support (blue), diagnostic accuracy significantly improved when using internet search (green) or AMIE (yellow).
+In this experiment, diagnostic accuracy was highest when AMIE conducted the medical interview (red).

-On the other hand, Alan Karthikesalingam of the research team pointed out, ``These results do not show that AMIE is in any way superior to doctors.''
-According to Karthikesaringam, the doctors who participated in the study were not accustomed to conducting medical interviews with patients through text-based chat, which may have led to poor performance.
+On the other hand, research team member Alan Karthikesalingam pointed out, 'These results do not necessarily indicate that AMIE is superior to doctors. ' According to Karthikesalingam, the doctors who participated in this study were not accustomed to conducting medical interviews with patients through text-based chats, which may have led to poor performance.

-Still, AMIE 'has the advantage of being able to quickly generate consistent answers, and its tireless AI can be consistently compassionate to any patient.'
+Still, he says, AMIE 'has the advantage of being able to generate consistent answers quickly, and its tireless AI allows it to be consistently compassionate for every patient.'

-As a next step, the research team cites ``investigating the ethical requirements for testing AMIE in patients who actually have the disease.''
-Daniel Ting, a clinician and AI developer at Duke University School of Medicine, said: 'Privacy for patients who will be using AMIE is also an important aspect to consider.
-The problem with current large-scale language models is that data There are many cases where it is not clear where the data is stored or how it is analyzed.'
+As a next step, the research team cites 'investigating the ethical requirements for testing AMIE on actual patients with the disease.'
+Daniel Ting, a clinician and AI developer at Duke University School of Medicine, pointed out, 'Patients' privacy is also an important aspect to consider.
+The problem with current large-scale language models is that in many cases, it is not clear where the data is stored or how it is analyzed.'